YruamaLairba/rust-lv2-book/README.md

 The `connect_port` method is called by the host to connect a particular port to a buffer.
 The plugin must store the data location, but data may not be accessed except in run().

 In code, ports are referred to by index and since neither nor other plugins can check if the pointers are actually valid for this type, you have to absolutely make sure that you map the right number to the right port.
-This is also the reason why it's unsafe, although nothing too unsafe does happen here.

 This method is in the `audio` threading class, and is called in the same context as run().

-        unsafe fn connect_port(&mut self, port: u32, data: *mut ()) {
+        fn connect_port(&mut self, port: u32, data: *mut ()) {
             match port {
                 0 => self.gain.connect(data as *const f32),
                 1 => self.input.connect(data as *const f32),